Automobile Dacia: Sponsorships

-From the 2008–09 season, Dacia was the sponsor of Italian Serie A football club Udinese Calcio and Stadio Friuli.
+From the 2008–09 season to the 2022–23 season, Dacia was the sponsor of Italian Serie A football club Udinese Calcio and Stadio Friuli.

 Dacia became the official car partner of the Rugby League Super League and the Challenge Cup in February 2016 and then deepened their support of the sport by becoming the main sponsors of the men's, women's and wheelchair England teams in June 2017.
 They also became the principal partner of the Great Britain Rugby League Lions in 2019 for the team's four match tour of New Zealand and Papua New Guinea.

+Since 2023, the brand is a major sponsor of UTMB World Series, a brand of trail running races.
+This partenership was seen as controversial; as a result, UTMB chose to remove the "Dacia" naming from its Chamonix flagship race in 2024.